Wanderingidea/RNDPP-Passphrase-Generator/README.md

 ### Word lists:
 The wordlists that rndpp.pas uses while compiling are 'dlp.csv' for Dutch, 'blp.csv' for English in the following format:<br>
 one line beginning and ending with a single quote, each word separated by a semicolon.
-No CR or LF after this line!<br>
+Do not put a CR or LF after this line.<br>
 See the examples.

 ### Sources: